COVID-19 Safeguarding Procedures.

 · Children and staff will be required to wash their hands on a regular basis.
 This will be for 20 seconds using soap and water, then dried thoroughly using paper towels

 · Older children will be encouraged to use a tissue or elbow to cough or sneeze and use bins for tissue waste.
 Children will be encouraged to learn these new habits through games, songs and repetition.

 Hand sanitisers are provided at the entrances to the nursery for the use of all visitors.

 · Bins for tissues will be regularly emptied throughout the day.

 Hand sanitisers are provided at all entrances to the nursery

 · All spaces will be well ventilated using natural ventilation (open windows, safely prop open doors etc) and outdoor play will be offered whenever possible.

-· Soft furnishings, soft toys etc will be removed from all room and easily wipeable toys will be used and these will be cleaned regularly throughout the day.
+· Soft furnishings and soft toys will be washed regularly and easily wipeable toys will be used which will be cleaned regularly throughout the day.

 · All items that require laundering at the nursery will be washed at high temperatures on a daily basis.